 I enjoy going to yard sales.
-On our free spring and summer weekends, our family will burn part of the day going to these sales, looking for
+On our free spring and summer weekends, our family will burn part of the day going to these sales, looking for anything we need – and hopefully getting a good deal!
+If you’re not careful, spending a day yard sale hopping can be a very inefficient way to find a deal.
+Here are a few tips to getting the most out of your yard sale excursion.

-Have a plan.
 Rather than simply trusting that we’ll find sales by serendipity, we take some time to locate sales beforehand.
 Sites we use include Craigslist, YardHopper, and local newspapers (both web and print).

 I usually make a list organized by town so that we can hit all the sales in a particular area before moving on.
 If a yard sale ad lists the items that they’ll sell, I’ll note that, too.